 In addition to the broad training they receive in the core courses, MESM students choose one of the following specializations during the winter quarter of their first year.

-Your POS need not be limited to ESM courses alone.
-You are encouraged to include courses from other UCSB departments and programs.
+Bren School students are not limited to ESM courses alone and instead are encouraged to consider courses from other UCSB departments and programs.

 Coastal Marine Resources Management